CellProfiling/seq2loc_benchmark/README.md

   Runs wandb sweep (`main.py`) for training sequence localization models that combine a PLM embedding model (ESM2, ESM3, ProtT5, ProtBert) with an aggreagtions strategy (Max-Pooling, Mean-Pooling, Light-Attention, Multihead-Attention).
 PLM-Aggregation parameters and other hyperparameters are define by config files in ./configs/.

 - **sweep_inference.sh**
-  Runs inference across a sweep of trained models using the main inference scripts (`main_inference.py`) and then gathers and summarizes the results (`sweep_analysis.py`).
+  Runs inference across a sweep of trained models using the main inference script (`main_inference.py`) and then gathers and summarizes the results (`sweep_analysis.py`).

+### Training and evaluating models that incorporate PPI data

 - **ppi_sweep_train.sh**
-  Runs wandb sweep (`main_ppi.py`) for training sequence localization models that also incorporate PPI network data witha Graph-Sage model.
+  Runs wandb sweep (`main_ppi.py`) for training sequence localization models that also incorporate PPI network data with a Graph-Sage model.
 PLM-Aggregation parameters, graph model parameters and other hyperparameters are define by config files in ./configs/

 - **ppi_sweep_inference.sh**
-  Runs inference across a sweep of trained PPI models using the main inference scripts (`main_inference_ppi.py`) and then gathers and summarizes the results (`sweep_analysis_ppi.py`).
+  Runs inference across a sweep of trained PPI models using the main inference script (`main_inference_ppi.py`) and then gathers and summarizes the results (`sweep_analysis_ppi.py`).

 > **Note:**
 > Scripts and noteboooks load environment variables from `.env` and output files are saved to the directories defined in your environment variables.

 ## Analysis Notebooks

-Notebooks found notebooks/analysis combine results, analyze results and make figures.
+Notebooks found notebooks/analysis/ combine results, analyze results and make figures.

 ### Analyzing benchmark datasets

 - **dataset_analysis.ipynb**
-  Explores and visualizes the datasets used in the benchmarks
+  Explores and visualizes the train and test datasets developed for this benchmarking study

 ### Analyzing model performance